rmscode/binary-garden/docs/hardware/dell-emc.md

 ```

 ## OS10 Network Operating System

+!!! info

+    I need to clean this section up a bit...references and more detail needed.

 When labbing in GNS3, it takes quite a bit a time for the OS10 appliances to boot the first time.
 Be patient.
 Login with linuxadmin/linuxadmin and then logout.
 Skipping this will result in an "incorrect login" notice when trying to login to the default admin/admin.
 I have no idea why that is...